javicarela/prebet/README.md

 # Prebet

-This repository contains all the components necessary to extract, manage, and analyze NBA game data, implementing machine learning algorithms for prediction, and evaluate profitability.
+This repository contains all the components necessary to extract, manage, and analyze NBA game data, implementing machine learning algorithms for wins prediction, and evaluate profitability.
 [Youtube channel](https://www.youtube.com/@NBAStatisticalCharts-m8i) ![In Progress](https://img.shields.io/badge/Status-In%20Progress-yellow)

 Below is the organization of the repository: